 The level of impact associated with flying-fox odour is highly variable with variable tolerances/sensitivities/interpretation of the odour between individuals.
-For example, some peopleNfindNtheNodourNextremelyNoffensive,NwhereasNsomeNtlescribeNtNssNearthy'NandNareNnotN offended by it.
+For example, some people find the odour extremely offensive, whereas some describe it as 'earthy' and are not offended by it.